Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

 commonly known as the Margenau-Hill quasiprobability (MHQ)~\cite{margenau1961correlation}.

-Other quasiprobabilities have been considered in the literature for systems weakly interacting with a detector in order to avoid the invasiveness of the first measurement of the TPM scheme~\cite{RoncagliaPRL2014,DeChiaraNJP15,Solinas2016probing,SolinasPRA2017,Cerisola2017,SolinasPRA2021,SolinasPRA2022}.
-We will discuss them in detail in Sec.~\ref{subsec:meas_QP}.
+Other quasiprobabilities have been considered in the literature; for example, for systems weakly interacting with a detector in order to avoid the invasiveness of the first measurement of the TPM scheme~\cite{RoncagliaPRL2014,DeChiaraNJP15,Solinas2016probing,SolinasPRA2017,Cerisola2017,SolinasPRA2021,SolinasPRA2022}.
+Given their affinity with MHQ and KDQ, we will discuss them in detail in Sec.~\ref{subsec:meas_QP}.
+Moreover, in Sec.~\ref{subsec:alternative_forms}, we will also give a short overview of alternative formulations of quasiprobabilities considered in the literature.

-The quasiprobabilities defined in Eq.~\eqref{eq:def_KDQ} and Eq.~\eqref{eq:q_MHQ_2} respect properties ii) and iii) of the no-go theorem in Sec.~\ref{sec:no-go_theorem}, meaning that the no-signaling in time condition is fulfilled and the measurement procedure that allows to get a QD is independent of the initial state $\rho$.
+The quasiprobabilities defined in Eq.~\eqref{eq:def_KDQ} and Eq.~\eqref{eq:q_MHQ_2} fulfil properties ii) and iii) of the no-go theorem in Sec.~\ref{sec:no-go_theorem}, meaning that the no-signaling in time condition is fulfilled and the measurement procedure that allows to get a QD is independent of the initial state $\rho$.
 Moreover, the TPM statistics is recovered in the case in which $\rho$, $\mathcal{O}_{1}(t_1)$, $\mathcal{O}_{2}(t_2)$ all commute with each other.

 These characteristics are important requisites to build a consistent thermodynamic theory via quasiprobabilities.
-In fact, any dependence of thermodynamic quantities---work, heat and entropy---on the initial state seems to be in contradiction with their standard definition in classical thermodynamics that does change depending on the particular phase-space distribution taken as the input ensemble.
+In particular, the property iii) of the no-go theorem, regarding the linearity on the initial state, is meaningful when drawing a correspondence with classical thermodynamics.
+In fact, any nonlinear dependence of thermodynamic quantities---work, heat and entropy---on the initial state seems to be in contradiction with their standard definition in classical thermodynamics that does not change depending on the way the phase-space distribution taken as the input ensemble is split.